-A Settlement Details Notification shall have a validity period of [28 calendar days].
+A Settlement Details Notification shall have a validity period of [60 calendar days].

 Where the CDSP lapse a Settlement Detail Notification the CDSP will not notify the Shipper who submitted the Settlement Detail.

+Where there is a mandatory requirement for large site contact details to be provided (e.g. emergency contacts) and these have not be provided within the Settlement Detail Notification, then the notification shall be rejected and the requested settlement data will not be considered.

 In response to Settlement Details, the CDSP shall provide the submitting Shipper with a data set similar to the current Confirmation response file.
 The finalisation of the data items will be completed during the detailed design phase of the project, and may vary depending on whether they can be associated to a CSS registration.